International Work with Children in Bolivia

 Some children don't go to school so general educational activities - in Spanish - are also welcomed.
 Let us know beforehand if you can help in this area.

-At some of the orphanages and care homes there is also a need for help with building and fixing up garden areas, buildings, and playgrounds.
-Volunteers have been getting together regularly to work on such community projects, painting walls in the orphanages, creating a garden, or helping with clearing up and rebuilding.
+At some of the care centres there is also a need for help with building and fixing up garden areas, buildings, and playgrounds.
+Volunteers have been getting together regularly to work on such community projects, painting walls in the centres, creating a garden, or helping with clearing up and rebuilding.

 If you have qualifications or experience in this field then we can make use of your skills.
 Read more about the opportunities for skilled volunteers in Bolivia.